A young man wearing a blue backpack hiking through hills

 Or in another example:

-Did you show the book to the students?
+Did you buy the book for the students?

-As you can see, le and les become se, thus in the examples above, se refers to María (feminine singular) or to los estudiantes (masculine plural).
+As you can see, le and les become se.
+Thus, in the examples above, se refers to both María (feminine singular) and los estudiantes (masculine plural).
 Check out this strategy to remember this rule!

 Pronouns with imperatives, infinitives, and gerunds